Patrick de Silva Kularatne: Post-independence

 He contested the 1947 general election from the Ambalangoda-Balapitiya electorate from the United National Party, but lost.
 He left the United National Party and joined the Sri Lanka Freedom Party when S. W. R. D. Bandaranaike formed the party in 1951.
 He was the second party secretary of Sri Lanka Freedom Party.
 He contested the 1952 general election from the Colombo Central electorate from the Sri Lanka Freedom Party, but lost.
 He played a major role in the Bandaranaike's landslide victory in the 1956 general election.
 Following the death of Bandaranaike and the political upheaval that followed, Kularatne joined the United National Party.
 He contested and lost the March 1960 general election from the Ambalangoda electorate, but was elected to the House of Representatives in the July 1960 general election and sat in the opposition.
-He crossed over and sat as an independent member, having resigned from the United National Party over its opposition to the governments move to take over private schools run by the Church by the Assisted Schools and Training Colleges (Special Provisons) Act No 5 of 1960, which he supported.
+He crossed over and sat as an independent member, having resigned from the United National Party over its opposition to the governments move to take over private schools run by the Church by the Assisted Schools and Training Colleges (Special Provisions) Act No 5 of 1960, which he supported.
 He lost his seat in the 1965 general election when he contested from the Ambalangoda electorate from the Sri Lanka Freedom Party.